jyurkiw/BlizzardProgrammingTest/README.md

 The project uses AngularJS for the front-end, and ASP.Net for the back-end.
 The front-end is an angularjs single-page application while the back-end API uses Microsoft's .NET Web Api 2.

+The front-end is data-driven using the same back-end system that manages characters.
+It's an in-memory store using a singleton pattern that persists across connections so long as you don't restart the server.
+The data-set that is used to create the faction/class/race combinations in the character creator is also used to validate all characters that are created.
+Any character that don't adhere to the faction + class + race combinations present in the back-end is not created.

 Data persistence is in-memory and on-disk (see issue #1).

 Authentication is handled through Windows Authentication.
 If you are signed into your computer, you are signed into the application (see issue #2).